-Huh.
-So I got a waffle iron.
-NEAT.
-But I didn’t really get it to make waffles.
+Sooooo, I got a waffle iron, but I didn’t really get it to make waffles.
 I got it to make cool looking waffle iron grilled cheese –which was a success, by the way.
-The waffle Iron wasn’t expensive, but $26.99 for a grilled cheese IS expensive.
-So I have to justify that by using this mechanism more than once.
+The waffle iron wasn’t expensive, but I still have to justify it by using this mechanism more than once.
 The thing is, I’m just not ready to use it for its intended purpose yet.
 Where’s the fun in that?

 Luckily, sitting in an air conditioned office all day gives me plenty of time to conjure up ideas on what to make when I get home.
 The problem is, I forget about the fact that it’s steaming hot outside.
 Just as I venture out to the store to get what I need, the hot sun hits me hard and I realize that making boiling hot dip in a cast iron skillet in a 400 degree oven is much less appealing than it was a second ago.
 Hmph.